 In the cloud, it’s difficult to locate where data is physically stored.
 Physical and logical infrastructure is shared on a massive scale and users from companies with different trust levels often share the same resources.

-Many security processes are buried in the cloud architecture, hidden behind layers of abstraction
+Many security processes are buried in the cloud architecture, hidden behind layers of abstraction.

 The cloud is dynamic and transient, frequently changing to optimise performance, energy, availability and other service level objectives.